emfcamp/developer.emfcamp.org/content/phones.md

 You can now create an application, with Calling & Call Status wehooks, then link your phone number to that application.

 [Video walkthrough to come]

+## Phonebook

+You can fetch a JSON representation of the public phonebook as shown on https://phones.emfcamp.org by making a GET to [https://phones.emfcamp.org/api/phonebook/EMF2024](https://phones.emfcamp.org/api/phonebook/EMF2024)